avinor/terraform-azurerm-storage-account/README.md

 To enable advanced threat procetion set the variable `enable_advanced_threat_protection` to true.

-By default it will enable soft delete by using az cli command as it is not possible with the azurerm resource yet.
 To disable soft delete set `soft_delete_retention` to `null`.
 Otherwise set it to the number of retention days, default is 31.

 ## Usage